Simultaneous 3D Object Segmentation and 6-DOF Pose Estimation: OUR MULTI-TASK NETWORK

-As shown in Fig.~\ref{fig:framework}, the goal of our method is to design an end-to-end trainable network, which can output multi-task predictions for simultaneous 3D object segmentation and 6-DOF pose estimation without any structure conversion and stepwise post-processing.
-The architecture of ours is motivated by Pointnet/Pointnet++ \cite{PointNet}\cite{PointNet2}, which are originally designed to be a single-task classification network that can enable to learn point-wise local features.
-We design our network to simultaneously predict the point-wise segmentation and the 3D corners of the 3D bounding box around the objects.
-Then given the point-wise segmentation and the 3D bounding box corners, the invalid 3D corners are filtered out accurately, and the 6-DOF pose can be calculated directly without using any PnP \cite{PNP} like spatial transformation methods.
-Now, we describe our network architecture and explain all aspects of our method in details.
+The goal of our method is to design an end-to-end trainable network, which can output multi-task predictions for simultaneous 3D object detection and 6-DOF pose estimation without complicated post refine-processing as shown in Fig.~\ref{fig:framework}.
+The architecture of ours is inspired by Pointnet \cite{PointNet2}, which has a impressive performance of classification, semantic segmentation and part segmentation in point clouds scenes.
+The architecture of Pointnet is a single-task classification network, which enables to learn point-wise local features by the Set Abstraction (SA) and the Feature Propagation (FP) architecture \cite{PointNet2}.
+With the powerful local features capturing ability of Pointnet, we use a multi-task loss to predict 1) the class probability for filtering out the background points and judging the instance class, 2) the 3D bounding boxes denoted as 9 control points (8 corners of the box plus 1 center point), 3) the confidence scores for evaluating the accuracy of the bounding boxes prediction.
+For a given point clouds scene as input, the output of our network is a tensor of dimension $[k\times(9\times3+C+1)]$, where includes $k$ keypoints, $9$ $(x, y, z)$ control points, $C$ class probability and $1$ confidence score.
+We refine the prediction by Non-maxima suppression and ICP \cite{ICP}, the 6-DOF pose can be computed by solving the spatial transformation between the 3D bounding box of the prediction and the models.